AdrianArnaiz/ai-resources-compilation/README.md

 > TL;DR Go to the [resources](#resources)

-> Resources are in continous ampliation. <br> Contributions, suggestions are corrections are very welcome.
+> Resources are in continous growth. <br> Contributions, suggestions are corrections are very welcome.

 Every topic about AI is widely studied.
 It becomes difficult for noobs (and I guess for everyone) to find and select the proper resources to start learning about some of them.
 That's why I have made this compilation of materials to learn about different topics of AI.